kamarizl/nessus-api/README.md

-# Nessus Pull Scan Result for Splunk
+# Splunk Pull Nessus Scans
-Script to pull scan result from Nessus Essential and index it into Splunk.
+Splunk script input to pull Nessus Essential scan result and index it into Splunk.